U.S. Supreme Court to consider Washington’s 2016 ‘faithless electors,’ who refused to vote for Hillary Clinton

 They argued the split with the appeals court in the Colorado case made it imperative for the U.S. Supreme Court to settle the matter.

-In that case, the U.S. Court of Appeals for the 10th Circuit, found the Constitution “does not provide the states the power to interfere once voting begins, to remove an elector, to direct the other electors to disregard the removed elector’s vote or to appoint a new elector to cast a replacement vote.”
+In that case, the U.S. Court of Appeals for the 10th Circuit found the Constitution “does not provide the states the power to interfere once voting begins, to remove an elector, to direct the other electors to disregard the removed elector’s vote or to appoint a new elector to cast a replacement vote.”

 Chiafalo, in a joint statement with Michael Baca, the faithless elector in Colorado, said he was thrilled the Supreme Court accepted the case.